Tag Archive for: wedding cake

 Ask anyone who has started a cake business and they will no doubt tell you how stressful making a wedding cake can be.
 There are many factors that feed into the elevated expectations of a wedding cake, not least the increased wow-factor required, the magnitude of the event, and the numbers of guests.
 Other factors include the cake size, delivery and things that are firmly outwith your control, such as the weather.
 With years of experience, professionals develop systems, techniques and confidence to manage all of these details.
 Without that experience, it can be a stressful process.
 Transporting a wedding cake for the first time in the height of summer anyone?

-• It may not comply with food safety legislation
+• It is unlikely to comply with food safety legislation

 So, What do I Think?

-In general however, it is ultimately my view that if you value a beautifully made and designed wedding cake, then it is best to hire a professional.
+In general however, it is ultimately my view that if you value the experience offered by beautifully made and designed wedding cake, then it is best to hire a professional.
 I personally know the pressure of making wedding cakes, and the skills required to reach a point of creating exquisitely delicious centrepieces with confidence, and in compliance with food safety regulations.

 So tick one more thing off your to-do list by booking your wedding cake designer.
 Enjoy the the wedding cake design process, and delight in having a wow-factor experience to share with your guests as you relax on your wedding day!